 An investment pool for entrepreneurs looking for capital

 The concept of search funds started in 1984 at Stanford University Graduate School of Business.
 It was pioneered by Professor Irving Grousbeck, the Director of the Center for Entrepreneurial Studies.
-Since then, over 542 traditional funds were formed, with Stanford University documenting more than 177 search funds from its alumni of elite MBA programs.
-Majority of the successful search funds were started by entrepreneurial book-smart graduates who lack experience in managing a business.
+Since then, over 542 funds have been formed, with Stanford University documenting more than 177 search funds from alumni of its elite MBA program.
+The majority of the successful search funds were started by entrepreneurial book-smart graduates who lacked experience in managing a business.

-The first step when establishing a search fund is to raise capital.
-The amount of capital depends on the projected administrative, salaries and wages, attorney fees and other related expenses.
-When sourcing capital, young entrepreneurs should also focus on getting investors who would be willing to mentor and advice the company.
-Investors can provide guidance on deal evaluation, capital structure, locating new investments and new product releases.
-Investors initially provide capital that is enough for the search, typically below $500,000.
-The capital can be raised from several investors, with each investor raising between $30,000 and $50,000.
+The first step in establishing a search fund is to raise capital.
+The amount of capital depends on the projected administrative costs, salaries and wages, attorney fees, and other related expenses.
+Young search fund entrepreneurs focus on securing investors who are willing to mentor and advise the target company.
+Investors can provide guidance on deal evaluation, capital structure, locating new investments, and new product releases.
+Investors initially provide capital that is enough for the search, typically less than $500,000.
+The capital can be raised from among several investors, with each investor raising between $30,000 and $50,000.

-A 2013 study conducted by the Center for Entrepreneurial Studies at Stanford Graduate School of Business revealed that a portfolio of first-time search funds yielded an aggregate pretax return of 35%.
+A 2013 study conducted by the Center for Entrepreneurial Studies at the Stanford Graduate School of Business revealed that a portfolio of first-time search funds yielded an aggregate pretax return of 35%.
 The aggregate return was ten times the amount of invested capital.
-According to a 2016 study conducted by the same institution on 258 search funds, the aggregate rate of return before tax to be 36.7% and the pre-tax return on invested capital to be 8.4 times.
+According to a 2016 study conducted by the same institution on 258 search funds, the aggregate rate of return before tax was 36.7% and the pre-tax return on invested capital was 8.4 times.

-The number of search funds continues to increase throughout the world, with regions like United States, Western Europe, Latin America and India being on the lead.
-In 2011, Stanford University partnered with the IESE Business School – University of Navarra in Barcelona, Spain to conduct a separate analysis of international funds in Europe, Asia, and Africa.
-Stanford University studies search funds located in the United States and Canada only.
-Through December 2015, there were 45 first-time search funds, of which 12 were in the United Kingdom, 11 in Mexico, 9 in continental Europe, 7 in Latin America, 2 in the Middle East and one in Africa, according to a study by IESE Business School in 2016.
+The number of search funds worldwide continues to increase.
+The leading regions for search funds are the United States, Western Europe, Latin America, and India.
+In 2011, Stanford University partnered with the IESE Business School – the University of Navarra in Barcelona, Spain – to conduct a separate analysis of international search funds in Europe, Asia, and Africa.

 Advance your career in investment banking, private equity, FP&A, treasury, corporate development and other areas of corporate finance.